Information accessed via this site

 The information presented is intended as a general guide only.
 TrustMark may change these terms at any time by posting changes online.

-Whilst we take all reasonable steps to ensure the accuracy of the information accessed via this website we cannot guarantee or give any warranty as to the accuracy, timeliness or completeness of any information or material appearing on it.
+Whilst we take all reasonable steps to ensure the accuracy of the information accessed via this website, we cannot guarantee or give any warranty on the accuracy, timeliness or completeness of any information or material appearing on it.
 TrustMark, its Board, employees or associates will not accept any liability caused by any inaccuracy.

-When employing a TrustMark tradesman always check they are 'licensed' for all the trades / work you are asking them to carry out.
-This can be done by looking on our website by searching under the 'trade' then their 'company name' and finally 'more information' - you will then see a list of the 'only' trades that the business is licensed for under the protection and standards offered by TrustMark.
+When employing a TrustMark tradesman, always check they are 'licensed' for all the trades/work you ask them to carry out.
+This can be done by looking on our website by searching under the 'trade' than their 'company name' and finally 'more information' - you will then see a list of the 'only' trades that the business is licensed for under the protection and standards offered by TrustMark.

 When Employing a Tradesman

-It is assumed that you will follow best practice and be specific and set out a detailed, clear brief when requesting at least three quotes.
+It is assumed that you will follow best practices and be specific and set out a detailed, clear brief when requesting at least three quotes.

-Ask friends and family for a recommendation and check the TrustMark website at www.trustmark.org.uk to ensure that the tradesmen are registered for the particular trades you require.
+Ask friends and family for a recommendation and check the TrustMark website to ensure that the tradesmen are registered for the particular trades you require.